glevedianos/Thesis-Project/README.md

 sklearn==0.20.3

 ## Database
 In order to run the code you need to download [Ninapro DB1](https://ninapro.hevs.ch/instructions/DB1.html) and extract it in a folder named Ninapro.
-In this folder the data of its subject should be in a folder named s1 for the first, s2 for ths second etc.
+In this folder the data of its subject should be in a folder named s1 for the first, s2 for the second etc.